static-frame/static-frame/doc/source/api_detail.rst

+.. _api-detail:

 API Detail
 ===============================

 For each container, the complete public API is presented below.
+Note that interface endpoints are expanded to show all interface sub components.

+This is the full API documentation; for an overview, see :ref:`api-overview`.

 .. jinja:: ctx